bang9211/wire-jacket/README.md

 ### 2. Graceful handling of modules
 You can Gracefully write functions that need to call functions on every singleton instance like Close , Reload , etc.

+### 3. Interface binding Implement
+Wirejacket uses the approach of injecting implement into the interface.
+This approach allows the team leader or designer to define the interface required for the project and effectively divide the work, and each implementation can be easily replaced with a plug-in method using the config file.
+You just need to change the module (implement) name in the configuration.

 [doc-img]: http://img.shields.io/badge/GoDoc-Reference-blue.svg
 [doc]: https://pkg.go.dev/github.com/bang9211/wire-jacket